 Return Data from a Stored Procedure

-There are two ways of returning result sets or data from a procedure to a calling program: output parameters and return codes.
-This topic provides information on both approaches.
+There are three ways of returning data from a procedure to a calling program: result sets, output parameters, and return codes.
+This topic provides information on the three approaches.

 Returning Data Using an Output Parameter

 If you specify the OUTPUT keyword for a parameter in the procedure definition, the procedure can return the current value of the parameter to the calling program when the procedure exits.
 To save the value of the parameter in a variable that can be used in the calling program, the calling program must use the OUTPUT keyword when executing the procedure.
 For more information about what data types can be used as output parameters, see CREATE PROCEDURE (Transact-SQL).

 The following example shows a procedure with an input and an output parameter.
 The

 @SalesPerson parameter would receive an input value specified by the calling program.
 The SELECT statement uses the value passed into the input parameter to obtain the correct

 SalesYTD value.
 The SELECT statement also assigns the value to the

 @SalesYTD output parameter, which returns the value to the calling program when the procedure exits.